ThomasTopuz/AttraversamentoPalude/README.md

 # AttraversamentoPalude (DFS)
-### Implementation of DFS (Depth First Search) algorithm, the program finds a path to traverse the a randomly generated binary swamp from right to left
+### Implementation of DFS (Depth First Search) algorithm, the program finds a path to traverse a randomly generated binary swamp from right to left